-I spent 27 years of my life as a journalist with the Chicago Tribune.
+I spent 27 years of my life as a reporter and foreign correspondent with the Chicago Tribune.
 Working for a newspaper taught me some basic skills regarding reporting, which is the reporter’s word for research.
 Journalism is an empirical discipline.
-That means, like science, it is a search for truth and, like science, you use trial and error, observation and analysis to uncover that truth.
+That means, like science, it is a search for truth, and, like science, you use trial and error, observation and analysis to uncover that truth.

-For the scientist or scholar or historian, empiricism means arriving at a truth via observation and experimentation.
+For the scientist or scholar, or historian, empiricism means arriving at truth via observation and experimentation.
 For the journalist, the empirical tools are Observation and Interviewing.
-I believe any successful journalist, author or scholar must master both of those skills–along with the ability to respect the language and to write evocatively.
+I believe any successful journalist, author, or scholar must master both of those skills–along with the ability to respect the language and to write evocatively.

-If you are using the empirical tools of observation and interviewing correctly and skillfully, you will find that the information you are gathering is mostly accurate.
+If you use the empirical tools of observation and interviewing correctly and skillfully, you will find that the information you are gathering is mostly accurate.

-In the new Ben-Hur film, for example, during the climactic chariot race, Messala shouts at Judah Ben-Hur, “Are we having fun yet, brother?”
+In the 2016 remake of the film Ben-Hur, for example, during the climactic chariot race, Messala shouts at Judah Ben-Hur, “Are we having fun yet, brother?”
 I wager that phrase was never uttered by an ancient Roman.
-That kind of out of place comment is a distraction, an intrusion and it demonstrates either a lack of knowledge of the time the story is set in or even worse, no regard for the ear of the audience.
+That kind of out-of-place comment is a distraction, an intrusion that demonstrates either a lack of knowledge of the time the story is set in or, even worse, no regard for the ear of the audience.

 I think it is essential to establish historical credibility with readers.
-Once that is done, then you can allow fiction to run rampant in your story.
-I believe readers are willing to suspend belief in things that a character does IF the author has nailed the time and place of an event accurately.
+Once that is done, you can allow fiction to run rampant in your story.
+I believe readers are willing to suspend belief in things that a character does IF the author has accurately nailed an event’s time and place.

 If you want your heroine or female antagonist to blow the brains out of a brutish man or to give him 40 whacks with an ax, you can certainly write it that way IF you have established historical accuracy and trust with your reader.

-Another area that is critical to good historical fiction is the way things smelled, the way things felt and the way things sounded in the period about which you are writing.
-For example, in describing Dodge City, Kansas when Billy Battles arrives there as an 18-year-old newspaper apprentice, I wanted to make sure the reader knew how the place smelled because of the thousands of Texas cattle in pens on the outskirts of town waiting to be loaded into boxcars for Kansas City and Chicago.
+Another area that is critical to good historical fiction is the way things smelled, the way things felt, and the way things sounded in the period about which you are writing.
+For example, in describing Dodge City, Kansas, when Billy Battles arrives there as an 18-year-old newspaper apprentice, I wanted to make sure the reader knew how the place smelled because of the thousands of Texas cattle in pens on the outskirts of town waiting to be loaded into boxcars for slaughterhouses in Kansas City and Chicago.
 Then there were the stinking buffalo hides that were piled 30 and 40 feet high south of the Arkansas River.
-Streets in those days were not paved and were usually littered with horse apples, garbage, stagnant water and road kill.
+Streets in those days were not paved and were usually littered with horse apples, garbage, stagnant water, and road kill.

 Not a very pleasant sight–or smell.

 Clothing in the 19th Century, especially women’s clothing, was often uncomfortable.
-Cloth was abrasive, irritating and heavy; buildings were often unpainted and built from coarse wood, and the food was not always fresh or prepared with the greatest attention to sanitation and safety.
+Cloth was abrasive, irritating, and heavy; buildings were often unpainted and built from coarse wood.
+The food was not always fresh or prepared with the greatest attention to sanitation and safety.
 In Book 1 of my trilogy, Nellie Cashman (a real Irish woman who operated the Russ House Restaurant in Tombstone, Arizona) runs an ad in the Tombstone Epitaph that proclaims to her potential customers: “My kitchen is clean and free of cockroaches.”
 I found that ad while looking through old copies of the Epitaph.